bncastle/HR/README.md

 ## Usage

-HR uses a special `config.hr` file located in the root of the directory where you want to run the tasks.
+HR looks for a special `config.hr` file located in the root of the directory where you want to run tasks.
+If it can't find config.hr, then it looks for any file within the directory with a .hr extension.
 Each task is a key=value pair where the key identifies the task by name and the value is the command to be executed.
 A task key also supports an array of task where each value is a task name preceeded by a `:` (see below example).
 An optional variables section as shown below can be used to allow for more flexibility.
 To refer to a variable in a task,